outscale/butterfly/README.md

 ```

 Notes:
-- We can get faster by embeding a more recent libc (`make package-fat`)
+- We can get faster by embedding a more recent libc (`make package-fat`).
-- Most of the time is spent on packet copy in vhost interface (zero copy is coming)
+- Most of the time is spent on packet copy in vhost interface (zero copy is coming).
-- Performances are also very impacted by offloading, we are working on several options to speedup things
+- Performances are also very impacted by offloading.
+We are working on several options to speed things up.
 - If you try to run some benchmarks, you may want to configure your [CPU throttling](https://en.wikipedia.org/wiki/Dynamic_frequency_scaling).
 On Centos7, check [cpufreq governors page](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/Power_Management_Guide/cpufreq_governors.html).

 Well, we have a good margin for improvements :)

-## How to connect a Virtual Machine to Butterfly ?
+## How to connect a Virtual Machine to Butterfly?

-Butterfly does not launch your virtual machine for you, it just create a special
+Butterfly does not launch your virtual machine for you, it just creates a special
 network interface (vhost-user) so you can connect your Virtual Machine on it.
-Vhost-user interfaces are unix sockets allowing you to directly communicate with
+Vhost-user interfaces are Unix sockets allowing you to directly communicate with
 virtual machines in userland.

-We tested Butterfly with Qemu >= 2.5 and add the following parameters to
+We tested Butterfly with Qemu >= 2.5 and added the following parameters to
-machine's arguments (to adapt):
+the machine's arguments (to adapt):

-Some shared memory between the guest and butterfly:
+Some shared memory between the guest and Butterfly:
 ```
 -object memory-backend-file,id=mem,size=124M,mem-path=/mnt/huge,share=on -numa node,memdev=mem -mem-prealloc
 ```